lucasmrdt/edt-to-google-calendar/README.md

 - [ ] Abstract timetable parsing

 Fell free to add more usefull features, test it and report issues.

-- You should probably resize their picture using `?s=200` at the end of the image URL.

 ## Support